 - To jump to the slide titled Resizing Images,

 Click , Click Resizing Images

-The toolbar has several other options, including speaker notes, a pointer, and automatic captions.
-These tools will be discussed when we get to more advanced topics.
+The toolbar has several other options, including a pointer and automatic captions.